 Young Man Shares Experience of Being Duped by Con Artists at Achimota Roundabout

-A routine act of kindness turned costly for a young student who narrated a troubling encounter near the Achimota roundabout, where he claims he became the target of suspected thieves employing calculated deception.
+A young student narrated an encounter near the Achimota roundabout, where he claims an act of kindness left him as the target of suspected thieves employing calculated deception.

 Source: UGC

-His account adds to growing public concern over street-level tactics designed to exploit unsuspecting passersby.
+His account has added to the growing public concern over street-level tactics designed to exploit unsuspecting passersby.

 According to the student, the episode began when an elderly man approached him seeking assistance in locating a destination.

-Drawn by empathy, he offered help, unaware that the request was allegedly part of a coordinated ploy.
-Moments later, another individual arrived, presenting himself as a helpful stranger and reinforcing the interaction with persuasive confidence.
+Drawn by empathy, he offered help, unaware that the request was allegedly part of a coordinated ploy by scammers.

-He reported losing his mobile phone, cash, and personal belongings to the pair before they vanished into the area's bustle.
+He reported losing his mobile phone, cash, and personal belongings to the pair before they vanished into the hustle and bustle of the area.

-Ghanaians have thronged the comment section to share their views on the young man’s encounter with criminals at Achimota Roundabout.
+Ghanaians have thronged the comments section to share their views on the young man’s encounter with supposed criminals at Achimota Roundabout.

-Below are some of the most interesting comments on the video.
+Below are some of the reactions to the video.

 @Kojo_junior10 shared: